faadias/ezdb/README.md

 Note: when inserting an array of objects, the insertion is executed within a transaction.
 This means that if ANY of the records results in an insertion error (e.g.: key duplicates), NONE of the records will be inserted.
 If you wish to pass by this behaviour, just insert one record at a time in a loop.

 As mentioned before, IndexedDB is NoSQL and records may have a different number of attributes from each other.
-In the above example, I just left out the attributes "birthdate" and "hobbies", even though our dear "John Doe" (inserted earlier) has them, and that is completely alright!
+In the above example, I just left out the attributes "birthdate" and "hobbies", even though our dear "John Doe" (inserted earlier) has them, and that is completely fine!

-The returned value of the insert method is also a Promise and so we may call its "then" method to make sure the record was inserted before proceeding.
-Calling the "then" method is also important when you are dealing with an auto-incremetal primary key, as it is the case of the table "email":
+The returned value of the insert method is also a Promise.
+So we may call its "then" method to make sure the record was inserted before proceeding.
+Calling the "then" method is also important when you are dealing with an auto incremental primary key, as it is the case of the table "email":

 	database.table("email").insert( { email : "johndoe@somewhere.com", person_id : 111 } )
 	.then(function(keys) {